 Is Lionel Messi the best free-kick taker in the world right now?

-In the space of eight days, Girona, Las Palmas and Atletico Madrid were all forced to stand ten yards away from the great man and watch him add to his preposterous goal tally with glorious strikes.
+Earlier this season, Girona, Las Palmas and Atletico Madrid were all forced to stand ten yards away from the great man and watch him add to his preposterous goal tally with a trio of glorious strikes in the space of eight days.

 In footballing terms, taking a free-kick is a relatively closed skill.

-However, Messi’s three most recent efforts were all distinctly different.
+However, Messi’s three efforts back in March were all distinctly different.

 The first was pure deception as he passed the ball under the leaping Girona players in the wall in the same way he would feed a marauding Jordi Alba for a counterattack.